CzerPDX/objective-c-data-structures/README.md

 #### `ManualStack`
 The implementation of this stack is rebuilding the wheel.
 I implemented this version in order to learn more about how Objective-C works at a lower level.
 This version includes:
 - A `LinkedListNode` class to manage linked list nodes (will be able to be reused for a linked list class, or anything else that needs a singly-linked list).
 This class is built more akin to a C++ `struct` rather than a normal class, as it does not manage its own data members/properties (they are public/declared in the header).
 However, I did not want to use an actual struct because I believe that wouldn't adhere to standard Objective-C practices.
-- a `ManualStack` class that manages head pointer and a linked list of LinkedListNodes.
+- a `ManualStack` class that manages head pointer to a list of LinkedListNodes.